EmmanuelPetrus/GENDER_CLASSIFICATION_USING_SPEECH-_RECOGNITION/README.md

 ```
-“netFolder = fullfile (‘location of the GRU NETWORK on your PC')”
+netFolder = fullfile (‘location of the GRU NETWORK on your PC')
 ```

 After doing this, you can run the code and start speaking immediately you see the instruction on your command window.
 The code should be able to tell from your speech if you’re a male or female.
 Also, it is advisable to use a headphone microphone to input your speech so as to reduce noise effect.
 The pre-trained model has an accuracy of 92%, hence certain flaws are expected to win over the remaining 8%, so it might give you undefined if it does not read your voice well.
 That is why you might need an ear piece to ensure accurate results.